naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

 -------------------

-For exploration or testing of the PURL service and/or NBA services we recommend using a command-line tool for transferring data like e.g. `curl`_ or in case a rest client browser plugin, e.g. the chrome rest client, in case you want to work with a browser.
+For exploration or testing of the PURL service and/or NBA services we recommend using a command-line tool for transferring data like e.g. `curl`_ or a REST client browser plugin, e.g. the chrome rest client, in case you want to work with a browser.

 .. _curl : http://curl.haxx.se/